 When the anti-eating disorder discourse reigned supreme, I think this product would have been protested off the shelves.
 They fit quite nicely, however, with the anti-obesity discourse.
 From that perspective it makes perfect sense to teach kids to count calories.

 The rise and fall of discourses is a fascinating topic.
 What do you think?
 Do the two discourses co-exist today?
 Is anti-obesity winning?
-What’s the future of the anti-eating disorder discourse?Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
-You can follow her on Twitter, Facebook, and Instagram.
+What’s the future of the anti-eating disorder discourse?Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.